Documentation

 The IAM role does not have

-cloudwatch:DescribeAlarmspermission — re-deploy the CloudFormation stack using the latest template.
+cloudwatch:DescribeAlarmspermission; re-deploy the CloudFormation stack using the latest template.

-No alarms appear in the alarm picker
+No alarms or dashboards appear in the picker

 - Confirm the correct AWS region is selected for the account in the admin panel.